-Preparing your home for sale is crucial if you want to attract buyers, stand out from the crowd and ultimately get the best possible price for you home.
+Preparing your home for sale is crucial if you want to attract buyers, stand out from the crowd and ultimately get the best possible price for your home.

 Firstly, positive impressions go a long way so it’s important that you prepare your home in advance of our photography appointment.

-Here are my top 10 tips on how to prepare your home for photography and optimise your opportunity to bring more viewers quickly.
+Here are our top 10 tips on how to prepare your home for photography and optimise your opportunity to bring more viewers quickly.

 - Kerb appeal.
 How does your home look from the outside?
 Is the pavement clear, bins empty, door painted, door number clearly visible and are the windows of your property clean?
 Make sure you give your property the best start by making your own appraisal and look at what you can do to improve your kerb appeal.

 - Get your home spick and span and clean it.
 From shining floors and gleaming windows, to clean kitchen counters, every surface should sparkle.
 Don’t forget to look at the bath tub or shower cubicle sealant and refresh it too.

 - Time to declutter.
 This can be quite an invigorating experience.
 My advice would be to create four piles and stick to it.